intershop/helm-charts/charts/iom/README.rst

 New Parameter *podDisruptionBudget.maxUnavailable* has been added
 =================================================================

-*PodDisruptionBudget* has been added to IOM Helm Charts. *PodDisruptionBudgets* define the behavior of pods during a voluntary disruption of the Kubernetes Cluster.
-The default value of parameter *podDisruptionBudget.maxUnavailable* is 1, which guarantees that only one IOM pod will be unavailable during a voluntary disruption of the Kubernetes cluster.
+*PodDisruptionBudget* has been added to IOM Helm Charts. *PodDisruptionBudgets* defines the behavior of pods during a voluntary disruption of the Kubernetes Cluster.
+The default value of the parameter *podDisruptionBudget.maxUnavailable* is 1, which guarantees that only one IOM pod will be unavailable during a voluntary disruption of the Kubernetes cluster.

 See also `Helm parameters of IOM <docs/ParametersIOM.rst>`_.